Exabyte-io/documentation/docs/tutorials/jobs-cli/job-cli-example.md

 ## 1. Input File

 We start with preparing an **input file** for [Quantum ESPRESSO](../../software/modeling/quantum-espresso.md).
-Below is example input file for performing a total ground-state "self-consistent field" (scf) energy computation, with pseudopotential paths set to use the default **"gbrv" set of pseudopotentials** [^1] implemented on our platform.
+Below is an example input file for performing a total ground-state "self-consistent field" (scf) energy computation, with pseudopotential paths set to use the default **"gbrv" set of pseudopotentials** [^1] implemented on our platform.

 The material being considered in this particular example is a supercell of  "Strontium Zirconate" (SrZrO3), in its ground state equilibrium crystal structure with space group "Pnma" [^2].
 The reader is referred to the official documentation for the "PWscf" module of Quantum ESPRESSO [^3] [^4] for a description of the keyword parameters contained here.